RobertBendun/advent-of-code-2022/README.md

 ### Day 3 - Scala

 It's astonishing how many of languages that I tried for this day ware hard to launch.
 But anyway, Scala shines in comparison both for batteries included approach and ease of use.

+### Day 4 - AWK

+It's to easy!
+AWK is glorious with it's simplicity.